LeetLLM

 Correction becomes training data

+Before correction, the safe answer is manual_review: the learner has no matching evidence.
 The correction alone doesn't prove generalization.
-You'd still evaluate on untouched tickets, just as you did for datasets and training loops.
-It does show a useful operational property: product feedback can become evidence for the next training run instead of another permanent branch.
+You'd still evaluate on untouched issues, just as you did for datasets and training loops.
+It does show a useful operational property: production feedback can become evidence for the next training run instead of another permanent branch.

-Diagram showing Resolved tickets fit router, New ticket candidate route, Verify policy evidence, and Route or escalate log outcome.
-Diagram showing Resolved tickets fit router, New ticket candidate route, Verify policy evidence, and Route or escalate log outcome.
+Diagram showing Resolved issues fit router, New issue candidate route, Verify policy evidence, and Route or escalate log outcome.
+Diagram showing Resolved issues fit router, New issue candidate route, Verify policy evidence, and Route or escalate log outcome.

-Resolved tickets fit router, New ticket candidate route, Verify policy evidence, and Route or escalate log outcome.
+Resolved issues fit router, New issue candidate route, Verify policy evidence, and Route or escalate log outcome.

 Search spends compute after training

 Learning isn't the only scalable method in Sutton's essay.
 Search spends computation at decision time.
-For a support agent, search might mean proposing multiple actions, retrieving evidence for each, and sending the best supported route forward.
+For an AI-operations agent, search might mean proposing multiple actions, retrieving evidence for each, and sending the best supported route forward.

 This next miniature isn't a language model.
 It's a transparent candidate-and-verifier loop that lets you see why additional inference budget helps only when better candidates and a meaningful checker exist.